alinedeicke/DatamodelCIDOC-GDB/README.md

 # DatamodelCIDOC-GDB
 Datamodel for a graph database based on the CIDOC CRM containing a selection of Late Bronze Age graves.
 Work in Progress, regularly updated as work on the database continues.
-Feedback welcome!
+Feedback welcome.

 Files:
 * CIDOC CRM datamodel: The underlying structure of the domain according to the CIDOC CRM.